Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Local affine fillings and torsion-controlled extensions for

 \subsection{Affine simplices in Fr\'echet--Lie groups}

-The purpose of this subsection is to replace the above constructions of fillings by a local \emph{affine} one which works directly in the $C^{\infty}$ (Fr\'echet) setting.
-The arguments below use only a fixed convex chart near the identity.
+The purpose of this subsection is to construct local face-compatible fillings that work directly in the $C^\infty$ (Fr\'echet) setting.
+The construction uses only a fixed convex chart near the identity.